-The design also appears on an early twentieth century piece of pottery, probably intended as a souvenir for visitors to the county
+The design also appears on these early twentieth century items of Goss ware china, probably intended as souvenirs for visitors to the county

 The same device is found today on the ceiling of the Shanklin Reading Room at Bangor University, representing the county

 and has been adapted as a badge by both Clwb Rygbi Hen Ramadegwyr Dolgellau (Dolgellau Rugby Club)

 and the local running club, Clwb Rhedeg Meirionnydd (Meirionnydd Running Club) which features one of Drayton’s “dancing goats”, in salient stance.

 The running club was keen to see the proposed flag registered.
 Being aware of the deployment of similar long standing county emblems as flags, in the neighbouring shires of Ynys Môn /Anglesey and Caernarfonshire, the club contacted the Flag Institute to express its approval of the proposed design and formally request its registration.

 In light of the extensive evidence of the design’s usage in the county and following the formal request from a county organisation, it was duly registered as the county flag.
 It maintains a theme associated with Meirionnydd potentially for six centuries and is highly distinctive; no other British flag is similar, the arrangement is uniquely Meirionnydd.